Pension funds sue Darden restaurants over shareholder rights: WSJ

 Hedge fund and activist investor Starboard Value LP, which owns roughly 5.5 percent of Darden, has urged the company to reconsider its intention of unloading the struggling seafood chain and called for a special shareholder vote on the matter.

-Barington Capital Group LP, which represents a group of shareholders that hold more than 2 percent stake, wants the company to split itself in two, separating mature and struggling chains like Red Lobster and Olive Garden from faster-growth restaurants.
+Barington Capital Group LP, which represents a group of shareholders that hold more than 2 percent stake, wants the company to split itself in two, separating mature and struggling chains such as Red Lobster and Olive Garden from faster-growth restaurants.

-Neither was involved in the lawsuit.
-Darden, which says it does not need shareholder approval to unload Red Lobster, was not immediately available for comment.

 According to the Journal, the lawsuit, filed in Florida by pension funds for the City of Birmingham, Alabama, seeks to invalidate changes made last month to the company’s bylaws.